Trudeau Goes Nuclear: Invokes Never-Before-Used Emergencies Act to Crush Freedom Convoy

 Trudeau assured Canadians that he is “not using the Emergency Powers Act to deploy the military.”

+Asked what it would take for him to bring the military in, he said, “I’m not going to engage in hypotheticals right now.
+I think that what is most important is that Canadians get their lives back, their neighborhoods back, their communities back.
+The measures that we put forward today will give the tools to law enforcement to be able to move in even stronger ways against these illegal protests and blockades that are hurting Canadians.”

-“We are not limiting the right to peacefully protest or assembly.
+“We are not limiting the right to peacefully protest or assemble.
 What we want to do is protect Canadians, protect their jobs, and reinstate confidence in their institutions.”

-The protests were prompted by a requirement that all truckers be fully vaccinated against COVID-19, or quarantine for 14 days, after crossing the U.S. border.
-The blockades began last month, with protesters descending on the capital city of Ottowa on Jan.
+The protests were prompted by a requirement that all truckers be fully vaccinated against COVID-19, or quarantine for 14 days, after crossing into Canada from the U.S. The blockades began last month, with protesters descending on the capital city of Ottowa on Jan.
 29.

 “Invoking the Emergency Powers Act is never the first thing the government should do, or the second,” the PM added.
 “The Act should be used sparingly, as a last result.”

 “Consider yourself warned.
 If your truck is being used in these illegal blockades, your corporate accounts will be frozen, the insurance on your vehicle will be suspended.
-Send your rigs home,” she said, adding that the government’s powers would include cracking down on crowdfunding sites, making them register with the government and freezing the assets of those involved in the protests.
+Send your rigs home,” she said, adding that the government’s powers would include cracking down on crowdfunding sites, making them register with the government, and freezing the assets of those involved in helping to fund the protests.